nakamura-to/nue/README.md

 ## Error Handling

 In a last step in a flow, `this.err` represents an error which is thrown with `throw`, passed to `this.endWith` or passed to an async callback as first argument.
-To indicate error handling completion, you must assign `null` to `this.err`.
+To indicate error handling is completed, you must assign `null` to `this.err`.

 ```js
 var flow = require('nue').flow;